dbnet-io/dbnet/README.ui.md

   - Use declarative JSX.

   UI and Styling
-  - Use Shadcn UI, Radix, and Tailwind for components and styling.
+  - Use Shadcn UI and Tailwind for components and styling.
+  - Leverage the Shadcn CLI (https://ui.shadcn.com/docs/cli) quickly add component when needed
   - Implement responsive design with Tailwind CSS; use a mobile-first approach.

   Performance Optimization